 The internship performances and proficiencies are focused on the development of competencies enabling you to become an effective school building and district leader.

 Due Dates for the Proposal to Serve an Administrative Internship [plus accompanying application materials submitted in duplicate] are as follows:

-December 1 ......for a spring semester start to an internship.
+November 1for a spring semester start to an internship.
+June 1